 The amount and type of information you give your child depends on many things.
-This includes the child’s age, past experiences and stage of development.
+This includes your child’s age, past experiences, and stage of development.
 Begin with basic facts and then ask questions to check your child’s understanding.
 Remember that graphic details are not necessary.

 Copyright © American Academy of Family Physicians

 This information provides a general overview and may not apply to everyone.
 Talk to your family doctor to find out if this information applies to you and to get more information on this subject.